Welcome to part-2 of the AIO guide for managing the Apple platform with Microsoft Intune.

 - It should be plugged into a power source.

 - Active Ethernet connection.

-- Device should be able to access Intune services internally or over the internet.
+- The device should be able to access Intune services internally or over the internet.

 We've covered a lot of information today, so let's take a moment to recap.
 I hope you've found this information helpful.
 In the next section, we'll move on to more complex topics.
 First, we discussed how the devices are enrolled.
-Then, we looked at MDM communicates with devices with a quick view on DDM.
-Finally, we discussed different types of enrollment and you can take advantage of them.
-Now that we've covered all of the basics, let's move on to more complex topics.
-In the next section, we'll discuss about Apple Business Manager, Apple School Manager & Apple Business Essentials.
+Then, we looked at MDM communication with devices with a quick view of DDM.
+Finally, we discussed different types of enrollment, and you can take advantage of them.
+Now that we've covered all the basics, let's move on to more complex topics.
+In the next section, we'll discuss Apple Business Manager, Apple School Manager & Apple Business Essentials.